ferreirajackson/CBWA-API-CA1/README.md

 * [Author info](#author-info)

 ## What your project does
-O sistema possui um cadastro e gerenciamento de um sistema bugtracking. É possível manipular users, projects, issues and comments for these projects.
+The system has a registration and management of a bugtracking system.
+It is possible to manipulate users, projects, issues and comments for these projects.
 Everything is stored in a database (MongoDB).
-Quando um issue é dado como resolvido é possivel também fazer a alteração do status desde que seja um dos seguintes status:
+When an issue is resolved it is also possible to change the status as long as it is one of the following statuses:

 * Open
 * Wip
 * Blocked
 * Closed

-Todas as tabelas estão ligadas de certa forma em que quando um issue or comment is added, information like project ID and user are attached to it.
+All tables are linked in a way that when an issue or comment is added, information like project ID and user are attached to it.

 ## How to set it up
 Firstly clone the project running the following command